-VLTI OBs must be submitted as concatenations of calibrator star OBs (CAL) and science target OBs (SCI), except for astrometric observations with GRAVITY that may not require a calibrator.
+VLTI OBs must be submitted as concatenations of calibrator star OBs (CAL) and science target OBs (SCI), except for astrometric or GRAVITY-wide observations with GRAVITY that may not require a calibrator.

 The selection of the calibration star should be based on a reasonable compromise between different characteristics such as brightness (comparable to the target), distance on sky (close to the target), diameter (stable diameter known with a good precision, ideally unresolved for the baseline and wavelength), spectral type, or other characteristics (e.g. suitability as spectrophotometric standard).
 More information on the calibration strategy is provided in the user manuals of the instruments.

 Please be reminded that all calibration star data are public as soon as they are listed in the archive.

 The use of nested containers for VLTI observations is offered, that include groups of (SCI/CAL) concatenations or time links of (SCI/CAL) concatenations.
 In case of imaging observations, the use of groups of concatenations is mandatory to define the set of concatenation that contribute to the same image (the same uv plane).

 MATISSE observations are recommended with the standard calibration sequence of SCI-CAL or CAL-SCI-CAL.

 All other calibration files are taken by Paranal Science Operations.